Engee documentation

 where:

-• - is the specific attenuation coefficient and depends on frequency.
+• is the specific attenuation coefficient and depends on the frequency.

-The model of attenuation in clouds and fog is valid for frequencies 10-1000 GHz.
-The units of the specific attenuation coefficient are (dB/km)/(g/m3).
+The attenuation model in clouds and fog is valid for frequencies of 10-1000 GHz.
+The units of measurement of the specific attenuation coefficient are (dB/km)/(g/m3).

-The total attenuation of a narrowband signal is calculated by multiplying the specific attenuation by the path length .
-Then the total attenuation is equal to:
+The total attenuation of a narrowband signal is calculated by multiplying the specific attenuation by the path length. .
+Then the total attenuation is:

 .

-This model of signal attenuation can be applied to broadband signals.
-To do this, first divide the broadband signal into frequency sub-bands, calculate the attenuation for each sub-band, and then sum all the attenuated sub-band signals into a total attenuated signal.
+This signal attenuation model can be applied to broadband signals.
+To do this, first divide the broadband signal into frequency sub-bands, calculate the signal attenuation for each sub-band, and then sum all the attenuated sub-band signals into a common attenuated signal.

-Signal attenuation model in the presence of precipitation
+A model of signal attenuation in the presence of precipitation

-This model calculates the attenuation of signals propagating through areas of precipitation.
-Precipitation attenuation is the dominant attenuation mechanism and can vary from location to location and from year to year.
+This model calculates the attenuation of signals propagating through areas where precipitation occurs.
+Precipitation attenuation is the dominant attenuation mechanism and can vary from place to place and from year to year.

-Electromagnetic signals are attenuated as they propagate through the precipitation region.
-The ITU model given in [3] is used for the calculations.
-The model calculates the specific attenuation (attenuation per kilometre) of a signal as a function of precipitation intensity, signal frequency, polarisation and elevation angle.
-The specific attenuation γ depends on the precipitation intensity according to a power law:
+Electromagnetic signals are attenuated as they propagate through the precipitation area.
+The ITU model given in [3] is used for calculations.
+The model calculates the specific attenuation (attenuation per kilometer) of a signal as a function of precipitation intensity, signal frequency, polarization, and elevation angle.
+Specific attenuation γ depends on the intensity of precipitation according to the power law:

 ,